interoperability123/cs-ehealth-interop/instructions/extract-record-creator.md

 Format your answer as one single table with nine columns.
 The answer should be tab-separated so I can paste it into a spreadsheet.

+For columns 1, 2, 5, 6, and 9, you should be detailed and not short.

 The first column should be labelled "Challenge Description" and contain a description of a challenge.

 The second column should be labelled “Challenge Quotation” and contain a quotation from the paper providing evidence for the challenge.